These notes are to help those who would like to

 more information, testimonials and contact details.

-As Women’s football gathers momentum and popularity,
+As Women’s football gathers momentum and

 We can create a tailor made package for your women’s and girl's